Turbul3nce/Turbul3nce.github.io/_posts/2024-09-05-bug-bounty-getting-started.md

 Now that you’ve found a suitable target, let's dive into the good stuff!
 <br>

-## The Fun Part
+### The Fun Part

-In this section, I want to discuss hunting methodology.
+Lastly, I want to discuss hunting methodology.
 I won’t get too technical—there are plenty of resources for that (including this website).
 What’s key here is quickly understanding recon and initially focusing on one or two specific vulnerabilities. <b>During recon, your goal should be to gather as much information as possible on the assets in scope, such as subdomains and open ports.</b>

 By narrowing your focus on a couple of vulnerabilities, you’ll streamline your testing and increase your chances of finding something meaningful early on.